What Is So Great about Espresso?

 • Caramelized Aftertaste.
 The emulsified coffee oils in espresso activate the taste receptors at the back of your tongue.
 The aromatic compounds in your coffee are released for 20 minutes or more.
 Even though we drink a shot in under a minute, the aftertaste is the longest.

-• .
+• Crema.
 Crema is probably the most distinctive feature of an espresso.
 Although there is a little debate whether crema brings any flavor contributions to the shot, the consensus is that crema is the most distinctive feature of an espresso and is a sign of a quality shot.
 Crema is an emulsion of coffee oils and water.
 This emulsion is a layer of foamy coffee on top of the espresso shot called crema.
 I personally love crema, and I think it brings its own flavor contribution to the shot.

 • Espresso is a concentrated coffee, while not overpowered by tannic acids.
-A similar strength drip coffee tastes bad.
+A similar strength tastes bad.
 The longer we expose coffee to hot water, the higher the chances to extract undesirable compounds that will add bitterness to the coffee.

 • Grind Size – Second finest grind size, only after Turkish coffee.
 We can afford to grind finer and avoid over-extraction because of the short brewing time.
 The fine grind size increases extraction yield without extracting tannins.